hello! my name is Blair Johnson.

 the book as form

-"A book is a sequence of spaces. / Each of these spaces is perceived at a different moment — a book is also a sequence of moments."
+"A book is a sequence of spaces. / Each of these spaces is perceived at a different moment — a book is also a sequence of moments."— Ulises Carrión, "The New Art of Making Books" bpNichol's Sharp Facts translation through disintegration:

 how one language encounters another